Remedial Chaos Theory: Plot

 "The Darkest Timeline" arises when Jeff rolls a 1 and Troy leaves.
 In his haste to get back as quickly as possible and not miss anything, Troy slams the apartment door and knocks the diorama boulder loose.
-Annie trips over the diorama boulder while attending to Jeff’s head injury, her gun accidentally discharges and shoots Pierce in the leg.
+Annie trips over the diorama boulder while attending to Jeff's head injury, and her gun accidentally discharges and shoots Pierce in the leg.
 Britta drops a joint, starting a fire.
 Troy returns to find the apartment on fire and the troll staring at him in the middle of all the chaos.

 When Abed leaves, Shirley chastises Britta for smoking marijuana, Troy becomes furious at Pierce due to his gift, and Jeff and Annie kiss then argue; everyone but Abed is miserable.
 In a seventh timeline, Abed catches the die and exposes Jeff's plan: there are seven people and the die is six-sided, so Jeff has devised a system where he never has to collect the pizza.
 The group makes him do so anyway as punishment and dances to "Roxanne" while he is away.
 Abed suggests that Annie move into the apartment.

 The end tag shows the Darkest Timeline: Shirley is an alcoholic, Pierce died, Annie was sent to a mental health ward, Jeff lost an arm in the fire, Troy lost his larynx trying to eat the troll that was on fire, and Britta put a blue streak in her hair.
 Abed makes felt goatees for the group, suggesting that they become evil and try to journey to the main timeline.